Pontmain: History

 On 17 January 1871, some children from the village claimed to see an apparition of the Virgin Mary in the sky.
-February 2, 1872, Mgr.
+On 2 February 1872 Mgr.
 Wicart, bishop of Laval, recognised the apparition. :

 Nous jugeons que l'Immaculée Vierge Marie, Mère de Dieu a véritablement apparu, le 17 janvier 1871, à Eugène Barbedette, Joseph Barbedette, Françoise Richer et Jeanne-Marie Lebossé, dans le hameau de Pontmain.

-We judge that the immaculate Virgin Mary, mother of God has veritably appeared, on January 17, 1871, to Eugène Barbedette, Joseph Barbedette, Françoise Richer and Jeanne-Marie Lebossé, in the hamlet of Pontmain.
+We judge that the immaculate Virgin Mary, mother of God has veritably appeared, on 17 January 1871, to Eugène Barbedette, Joseph Barbedette, Françoise Richer and Jeanne-Marie Lebossé, in the hamlet of Pontmain.

 A new church was built in the commune after this apparition between 1873 and 1877.
 It was erected with a basilica by Pope Pius X in 1908.
 During World War I, a concentration camp existed in Pontmain.
 This camp was reserved for civil inmates who lived there with families.
 In the camp were inmates from Austria, Alsace, Lorraine, Belgium, Luxembourg, Ottoman Empire etc. On 1 July 1972, the municipalities of Saint-Ellier-du-Maine and Saint-Mars-sur-la-Futais was associated with Pontmain.
 This association was dissolved on 1 January 1983.